1. Introduction to thermal expansion and creep in metals

 Figure 8: Temperature distribution in the chimneys for one of the loading cases evaluated.

-In order to characterize the failures and propose reinforcements, various hypothesis tests were carried out and different analyses performed.
-The static evaluations indicated failures in some areas of the equipment due to the temperature difference, which resulted in different deformations due to thermal expansion, increasing the acting stresses.
-In addition, there were regions susceptible to cracking, as can be seen in Figure 9.
-It is important to note that the most critical regions identified in the study were in fact damaged in the field.
+To characterize the failures and propose reinforcements, several hypothesis tests were performed and different analyses were carried out.
+Static evaluations indicated failures in some areas of the equipment due to temperature differences, which resulted in distinct deformations from thermal expansion, increasing the acting stresses.
+In addition, areas susceptible to cracking were identified, as shown in Figure 9.
+Vale that the most critical areas identified in the study did indeed show damage in the field.

 Figure 9: Results of the fatigue analysis, indicating that the useful life of the welds is less than the asset's operating time - highlighting the cracks in the region observed in the field.